 \subsubsection{RoboTwin Benchmark}

 \textbf{Setup.} To evaluate the ability in dual-arm manipulation, we conduct experiments on the RoboTwin Benchmark.
-Among them, we select four representative tasks: \textit{Click AlarmClock}, \textit{Dump Bin BigBin}, \textit{Place Bread Basket}, and \textit{Place Can Basket}.
-All tasks are executed using the Aloha-AgileX bimanual robot within a physics-based simulation environment.
-For each task, we collect 50 high-quality demonstrations as the training set.
-During evaluation, each policy is tested across 100 trials under two difficulty settings, enabling a comprehensive assessment of robustness and generalization in diverse manipulation scenarios.
+Among them, we select four representative tasks: \textit{Click Alarmclock}, \textit{Dump Bin Bigbin}, \textit{Place Bread Basket}, and \textit{Place Can Basket}.
+Each task includes 50 demonstrations for training and 100 evaluation trials under two difficulty levels.
 Under this evaluation setup, we compare Evo-1 against several representative VLA baselines: (1) ACT \cite{zhao2023learning} (2) Diffusion Policy \cite{chi2023diffusion} (3) RDT \cite{liu2024rdt} (4) $\pi_0$ \cite{black2410pi0}.
 For fairness and consistency, all baseline results are reported as provided in the official RoboTwin publication~\cite{chen2025robotwin}.

 \textbf{Results.} As shown in Table~\ref{tab:combined_results}, Evo-1 achieves the highest overall performance on the RoboTwin suite, attaining an average success rate of 37.8\%, surpassing the previous SOTA model $\pi_0$ (30.9\%).
-Notably, Evo-1 performs exceptionally well on the \textit{Click AlarmClock} task, demonstrating precise bimanual coordination and effective action consistency even without large-scale pretraining.
+Notably, Evo-1 performs exceptionally well on the \textit{Click Alarmclock} task, demonstrating precise bimanual coordination and effective action consistency even without large-scale pretraining.
 These results suggest that Evo-1, with its compact design, can still handle challenging dual-arm manipulation tasks with stable and coherent behavior.